- Student Affairs

 - Summary of present residual symptoms which meet the criteria for diagnosis;

 - Medical information relating to the student's needs should include the impact of medication on the student's ability to meet the demands of the postsecondary environment.

 The diagnostic report must be completed by a licensed physician, neurologist, psychologist, neuropsychologist, or psychiatrist.

 Date of Assessment

-Documentation must be received by the Student Affairs Office as well as a meeting with the Associate Dean of Students in order to receive accommodations during that semester.
+Documentation must be received by the Office of Student Affairs as well as a meeting with the Assistant Dean of Students in order to receive accommodations during that semester.
 Please contact the Student Affairs Office (651-696-6220) early to avoid a delay in securing services.